-Is your password safe enough?
+Do you have a safe password?
 Find out if you are choosing a good one

 Basically, the two objectives of the study were to understand how users reuse and modify their passwords in online services and quantify security risks by reusing the password and subsequent modifications to the data breach.
 Maybe you are among the users who make these mistakes.